alpiepho/coursera_go_classes/alpiepho/Course2/week3/Quiz.md

 Use the private keyword.

-Give the variable/function a name which starts with a lower-case letter
+X - Give the variable/function a name which starts with a lower-case letter

 Define the variable/function inside the package.